Does It Matter That Christmas Is Pagan?

 2. Paganism produces useless worship.

 Nearly all false gods were worshipped using idols.
-Craftsmen would create an image of the so-called god and people would worship and bow down to that image as a representation of the deity.
-Of course, the reality is that the deity represented was an invention of men with no basis in reality.
+Craftsmen would create an image of the so-called god, and people would worship that image as a representation of the deity—which, in reality, did not exist.

-It is interesting how similar Jeremiah’s description is to the modern custom of cutting down and decorating a Christmas tree.
+It is interesting how similar Jeremiah’s description is to the modern custom of decorating a Christmas tree.
 Tree-related worship has a long history, and many secular historical sources connect the Christmas tree with many of these traditions.

 3. Paganism causes human beings to embrace foolishness.